 So you’ve seen Moraine Lake… Now what?

-Fair enough, it’s kind of tough to get near it in Winter (unless you XC ski), but if you come between late May and the October/November time, this is going to be first on your list.
+Fair enough, it’s kind of tough to get near it in Winter (unless you XC ski), but if you come between late May and the October/November time, it’s going to be the first thing on your list.

 Ok let’s fast forward to your trip.
 You’ve got up to Moraine and you’ve just taken your photo… now what?..
 Back down to Lake Louise again like the other tourists?
 Not so fast!

 If you’re willing to work a little for a view, then there are heaps of other things to see in the area.
 Some are suitable for all abilities, some are seriously hard work, and some… well let’s just say you might want to pack some spare underwear.

-Larches are a special pine tree that turn bright yellow/orange in Autumn, and every year people come from all around the world to witness it.
+Larches are a special high altitude pine tree that turn bright yellow/orange in Autumn, and every year people come from all around the world to witness it.

 The Larch Valley hike is one of the few places where they’re accessible to virtually everybody, regardless of your fitness.
 Note – the window for seeing the leaves turn is usually about 2 or 3 weeks in Mid/late September, and this hike gets CRAZY during that time!

 Totally worth it though and one of the easier hikes you’ll find in Banff.
 For more information, check out our post on the best places to see fall colours in Banff.

-Follow the path up to the rockpile, but instead of going all the way up the steps, continue on into the valley beyond.
+Follow the path up to the rockpile, but instead of going all the way up the steps, stay left and head into the valley beyond.

 The hike winds through the forest, following a glacial fed stream that eventually leads to a large boulder field and a beautiful crystal clear lake.
 If you’ve seen our photo and think the water might be warm?
-Think again.. this stuff is almost freezing year round!
+Think again.. this stuff is freezing all year round!

 This hike is typically covered in snow well into June (Click the link to see how hard it can be with snow!), so either pack snowshoes, or wait until a little later in the season (August/September).